 Libby Kosmala is 72 years old.
-She knows her age will draw attention come Rio 2016.
+She knows her age will draw attention come the Rio 2016 Paralympic Games.
 But that does not bother her.

 “I accept it,” Kosmala said.
 “I think I am very lucky to be able to keep shooting very well.
 And I do have good health.”

 The Australian shooter is aiming for her 12th Paralympic appearance.
-Initially tabbing London 2012 as her last Games, Kosmala still found herself returning to the local shooting ranges in South Australia.
+She initially tabbed the 2012 Games as her last Paralympics, but soon returned to the local shooting ranges in South Australia.

 “I am right back into it and thoroughly enjoying it.”

-Kosmala did take a nine-month break after London 2012 to look after her two grandsons, a time she called a “great joy.”
+Kosmala did take a nine-month break after the London 2012 Paralympic Games to take care of her grandsons, which she says was a “great joy”.

-Then, after Sipek invited her back, she picked up her rifle and travelled to her first international competition in March 2014 at Stoke Mandeville, Great Britain, for a World Cup event.
+Then, after Sipek invited her back, she picked up her rifle and travelled to her first international competition in March 2014 – in Stoke Mandeville, England, for a World Cup event.

-She is gearing up for the IPC Shooting World Cup in Osijek, Croatia, in July, when National Paralympic Committees (NPCs) can obtain direct qualification slots for Rio 2016.
-Currently, Kosmala is in a three-way tie for second in the world rankings in the R2 women’s 10m air rifle standing SH1.
-She also competes in the R3 mixed 10m air rifle prone SH1.
+Kosmala is gearing up for the International Paralympic Committee Shooting World Cup in Osijek, Croatia, in July, where National Paralympic Committees can obtain direct qualification slots for Rio.
+Currently, Kosmala is in a three-way tie for second in the world rankings in the women’s 10m air rifle standing R2 SH1.
+She also competes in the mixed 10m air rifle prone R3 SH1.

 Kosmala has not won a Paralympic medal since 1988.
-But she was close in Beijing 2008, when she came in fourth in the women’s 10 m air rifle standing SH1.
+But she was close in 2008, when she came in fourth in the women’s 10m air rifle standing SH1.

-And there is still a long ways to go before she can secure her spot in Rio 2016.
-But having competed in the Games since 1972, the veteran knows what to expect.
+And there is still a long way to go before she can secure her spot at the 2016 Games.
+But having competed at every Paralympics since 1972, the veteran knows what to expect.